Skip to main content

 • International Education Standards

-In Portugal, the universities, the Ordem dos Revisores Oficiais de Contas (OROC) and the Ordem dos Contabilistas Certificados (OCC) —under the oversight of the Ministry of Finance (MoF)—have a role in further setting and implementing initial professional development (IPD) and continuous professional development (CPD) requirements for professional accountants, which are established in the Law No. 148/2015, Law No. 140/2015 and the Law No. 139/2015.
+In Portugal, the universities, the Ordem dos Revisores Oficiais de Contas (OROC) and the Ordem dos Contabilistas Certificados (OCC) —under the oversight of the Ministry of Finance (MoF)—have a role in further setting and implementing initial professional development (IPD) and continuous professional development (CPD) requirements for professional accountants, which are established in the Law No. 148/2015 (Law for Audits Supervision), the Statute of OROC and the Statute of OCC.

-To be eligible to practice as a statutory auditor and become a member of OROC, individuals must: have a university degree, complete entrance examinations (4 written exams and 1 oral exam), have work experience of at least three years (under the supervision of a mentor with minimum five years’ experience) and pass a final assessment.
-The OROC reports that the requirements for statutory auditors comply with the revised 2015 IES.
+To be eligible to practice as a statutory auditor and become a member of OROC, individuals must: have a university degree, complete entrance examinations (4 written exams exam covering an assessment of 12 areas, applicable for 2025), have work experience of at least three years (under the supervision of a mentor with minimum five years’ experience) and pass a final assessment.
+The OROC reports that the requirements for statutory auditors comply with the revised 2019 IES.

-To become a chartered accountant and become an OCC member, individuals must: have a business area (e.g., accounting, management, economics) university degree (minimum three years duration or 180 ECTS – European academic credits standard); complete course credits (undergraduate or postgraduate level) from specific competency areas to meet the accounting education program set by OCC; 800 hours of monitored practical experience or work experience of at least three years; and pass a final professional examination.
+To become a chartered accountant and become an OCC member, individuals must: have a business area (e.g., accounting, management, economics) university degree (minimum three years duration or 180 ECTS – European academic credits standard); 700 hours of monitored practical experience or proof of, at least, 3 years of relevant professional experience; and pass a final professional examination; or complete a modular training course (with final examination per module)

 Both OCC and OROC members are subject to CPD requirements, which meet IES 7 and 8, respectively.